mohanmca/MohanLearningGround/src/main/md/Banking_Finance_Markets/Interest_Rate_Swap.md

 1. Discount curve
 2. Swap's index curve
 3. Why there has been a convergence between swap and futures markets?
+4. CDS - Impact of buying and selling it
+   1. Selling protection in a CDS effectively means taking on the credit risk associated with the reference obligation.
+   2. This is closest to being long a credit risky bond.

 ##  Reference
 * [Intution - Swaps – An Introduction]